ThomasMeli/ThomasMeli/README.md

 In 2016, when AlphaGo beat Lee Sedol in Go, my world was shaken.
 I had been playing Go since I was 15, and never thought a computer would beat a professional human.

 I now believe the most important breakthroughs that will happen in the next 20 years will probably occur due to improving our computational intelligence and resources.
-I'm excited to use data science to partner with companies committed to solving our most pressing social and environmental problems.
+My gift is explaining complicated concepts in a clear and intuitive way.
+My mission involves disrupting traditional education with technology so that the mystery of being alive in an ecological, social, and cultural web is kept alive and vibrant throughout life.

 ---